digideskio/legal/terms_and_conditions.md

 <h3 id="24">24.
 Amendments</h3>

 <p>We may amend this Agreement at any time.
 We will post a copy of the amended Terms of Service to our website <a href="http://microco.sm">http://microco.sm</a>.
 Your continued use of the Service after this Agreement has been amended will be considered as your acceptance of the amended Agreement.
-We will notify you of any material changes to this Agreement and give you at least 30 days’ notice.</p>
+We will notify you of any material changes to this Agreement and give you at least 30 days' notice.</p>

 <h3 id="25">25.
 Assignment</h3>